 One needed a little back-and-forth and refining before it was accepted, as you’ll see.

-I also notice that each of these pitches had weaknesses to them, too.
-Blog post pitches don’t have to be perfect — but they do have to convey that you have a strong, unique idea, know how to execute it, and have some experience in freelance writing.
+I also noticed that each of these pitches had weaknesses to them, too.
+Guest post pitches don’t have to be perfect — but they do have to convey that you have a strong, unique idea, know how to execute it, and have some experience in freelance writing.

 The idea also needs to be something I haven’t written about before, and probably wouldn’t have thought to do otherwise.

-I put these aside to include in this post a few weeks back.
+I put these guest post pitch examples aside to include in this post a few weeks back.
 Looking at them again, I notice something important about them — two of the three of these are from people whose names I already knew in some context.
-One is someone whose blog I’ve guested on, and the other is from a respected organization I know as well.
+One is someone whose blog I’ve written a guest post for, and the other is from a respected organization I know as well.

 But a great idea can always get you in cold — this first post got in the door just by being a close reader with something new to say.